 A bevy of brains on show at Design Indaba 2020

-The three-day creativity festival takes places from February 29 to 29 2020
+The three-day creativity festival takes place from February 26 to 28 2020

 One of the prerequisites of attending all the events associated with the annual Design Indaba (DI) is that you do not sleep, and this year SA’s foremost creativity festival is turning 25 — so start stocking up on the caffeine.